vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 References

-Harivam

-. śa
+Harivaṁśa

 \(HV\)

-The Harivam

-. śa being the Khila or supplement to the Mahābhārata.
+The Harivaṁśa being the Khila or supplement to the Mahābhārata.
 For the

 first time critically edited by P.L.
 Vaidya.
 Poona 1969–71.
 2 volṣ